xavierjialei/xi-portfolio/critique-by-design.md

 From the interviews, I noticed some aspects of my sketch that work well:
 - The bar chart makes comparison easy.
-- The stacked bars show the sales information in a relatively more accurate fashion.
+- The segmented bars show the sales information in a relatively more accurate fashion.
 - Readers are able to interpret the message that the chart is trying to present properly.
 - The title helps readers understand the chart effectively.